.

 Multilingualism, Migration, and Muralism in Southwest Detroit

-Reflecting on a century of transnational Muralism in Detroit, this collection features an exclusive interview with visual artist Elton Monroy Durán.
-His murals spotlight the untold stories of the migrant and multilingual communities of Southwest Detroit.
+Reflecting on a century of transnational Muralism in Detroit, this collection features an exclusive interview with visual artist Elton Monroy Durán and a virtual tour of his murals in Southwest Detroit.
+Durán’s murals spotlight the untold stories of the migrant and multilingual communities of Southwest Detroit.
 Like translation, his work is an act of mediation that seeks to foster mutual understanding.

 Yiddish in Michigan